|Nutritional Guidelines (per serving)|

 - 3 tablespoons butter

-- 4 cups mini marshmallows or 10 oz. regular marshmallows
+- 4 cups mini marshmallows (or 10 ounces regular marshmallows)

 Rice Krispies Treats were invented in 1939 by Malitta Jensen and Mildred Day at the Kellogg Company Home economics department as a fund raiser for Camp Fire Girls.
 Kellogg's began to commercially produce plain and chocolate-based treats under the trademark brand names of "Rice Krispies Treats" in the U.S. and Mexico in 1995; however, other manufacturers had offered similar products under variant names (such as "Crisped Rice Treats" or "Marshmallow Treats") prior to this.